Ajitesh2003/wekitsak/README.md

 ```
 ## Third-Party Libraries Used

-expo: Provides a set of tools and services for developing React Native apps.
+`expo`: Provides a set of tools and services for developing React Native apps.

-react-navigation: Library for routing and navigation in React Native apps.
+`react-navigation`: Library for routing and navigation in React Native apps.

-react-native-vector-icons: Customizable icons for React Native.
+`react-native-vector-icons`: Customizable icons for React Native.

 ## UX Design Choices